Ahmad-Abulaban/Reading-notes/Read02.md

 > `$ git clone https://github.com/test mydirectory`

-**The command above makes a copy of the target repository in a directory named “mydirectory.”**
+**The command above makes a copy of the target repository in a directory named "mydirectory."**

 ***